National Collegiate Athletic Association: LGBTQ

 The NCAA expressed concern over Indiana's Religious Freedom Restoration Act that allows businesses to discriminate against people based on their sexual orientation.
 This bill was proposed just before Indianapolis was set to host the 2015 Men's Basketball Final Four tournament.
 The bill clashed with the NCAA core values of inclusion and equality, and forced the NCAA to consider moving events out of Indiana.
 Under pressure from across the nation and fearing the economic loss of being banned from hosting NCAA events, the governor of Indiana, Mike Pence, revised the bill so that businesses could not discriminate based on sexual orientation, race, religion, or disability.
 The NCAA accepted the revised bill and continues to host events in Indiana.
 The bill was enacted into law on July 1, 2015.

 On September 12, 2016, the NCAA announced that it would pull all seven planned championship events out of North Carolina for the 2016–2017 academic year.
 This decision was a response to the state passing the Public Facilities Privacy and Security Act (H.B.
 2) on March 23, 2016.
 This law requires people to use public restrooms that correspond with their sex assigned at birth and stops cities from passing laws that protect against discrimination towards gay and transgender people.
 The NCAA Board of Governors determined that this law would make ensuring an inclusive atmosphere in the host communities challenging, and relocating these championship events best reflects the association's commitment to maintaining an environment that is consistent with its core values.
-North Carolina has lost the opportunity to host the 2018 Final Four Tournament which was scheduled to be in Charlotte, but is relocated to San Antonio.
-If H.B.
-2 is not repealed, North Carolina could be barred from bidding for events from 2019 to 2022.
+After state lawmakers repealed the bill and replaced it with a less restrictive one, the NCAA announced in April 2017 that the championship ban on the state had been lifted.

+In December 2024, Texas Attorney General Ken Paxton sued the NCAA, arguing that allowing trans women to compete in women's sporting events was "false, deceptive, and misleading" to attendees.

+On February 6, 2025, the day after President Donald Trump signed the executive order Keeping Men Out of Women's Sports, the NCAA changed its policy to limit college competitions in women's sports to athletes who were assigned female at birth, effective immediately.